AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/General Hypotheses/Pressure_within_bubble.md

 From Ambient Pressure Source 4:
 $$ P = \rho g h $$

 From this equation one can extrapolate that $ \Delta P = \rho g \Delta h $.
 In this equation, the difference in pressure is that between atmospheric pressure (the pressure at the open-faced vent, downstream from the reactor) and the pressure within the reactor itself.
-Therefore, if $\Delta P$ is expanded to $P_r - P_atm$ (pressure in the reactor minus atmospheric pressure), this equation may be modified to read as $P_r = P_atm + \rho g \Delta h $.
+Therefore, if $\Delta P$ is expanded to $P_r - P_{atm}$ (pressure in the reactor minus atmospheric pressure), this equation may be modified to read as $P_r = P_{atm} + \rho g \Delta h $.

 From Ambient Pressure Source 5:
 $$ h_f = \frac{32\mu L V}{\rho g D^2} $$

 Pressure difference due to head loss must also be taken into account, in terms of the pressure difference between the open-faced vent and the reactor itself.
-Combined with the previous equation, the relationship becomes: $P_r = P_atm + \rho g \Delta h +  \rho g h_f $.
+Combined with the previous equation, the relationship becomes: $P_r = P_{atm} + \rho g \Delta h +  \rho g h_f $.

 From Surface Tension Source 1:
 $$P_i = P_o + 4 \frac{T}{R}$$